alejandrocosta1988/java-study-topics/README.md

 ## Structure

-# Model
+### `model` package
-Model is a package created to store generic classes to be used in code demonstrations of different topics.
+`model` is a package created to store generic classes to be used in code demonstrations of different topics.
 By now, defined classes are:
-- Employee.
+- `Employee`.